BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ### Phase Reset

 On supported channels, will reset the phase if this effect is present.
 Can be used to make sure 2 channels have their waveform perfectly aligned and create creative/destructive interference.
 Note that is recommended to use the [Fully emulate when seeking](config.md#sound-configuration) option when working with phase reset.
-Note that phase resets are extremely time sensitive and may not sound exactly the same in-app and on real hardware/emulators, and the exact timing may even change in future versions.
+Phase resets are extremely time sensitive and may not sound exactly the same in-app and on real hardware/emulators, and the exact timing may even change in future versions.

 ### FDS Modulation Speed / Depth (FDS expansion only)